-Cellulitis is a bacterial infection of the skin that can appear as a red, swollen area of skin that may feel warm to the touch.
+Cellulitis is a bacterial infection that can appear as a red, swollen area of skin that may feel warm to the touch.
 The infant may also have a fever or seem fussy.

-While the infection may be just on the top skin layer (superficial), it can also affect deeper tissues, involving the muscle, bone, and possibly blood.
+While the infection may just be on the top skin layer (superficial), it can also affect deeper tissues, involving the muscle, bone, and possibly blood.
 It is important to recognize cellulitis as early as possible so it can be treated with antibiotics.
 If left untreated, cellulitis may turn into a life-threatening condition.

 Who's At Risk?

 Cellulitis occurs in all ages.
 Babies may be get cellulitis from a small break in the skin, such as from an accidental injury by a caregiver or by the infant causing self-injury (such as from scratching).
 Babies’ still-developing immune systems may have trouble fighting off cellulitis infections.

 The most common locations for cellulitis include the:

 Cellulitis often initially appears as slightly inflamed skin.
 The affected skin quickly becomes swollen, warm, and tender, and the affected area increases in size as the infection spreads.
 In lighter skin colors, the area may be any shade of pink or red.
 In darker skin colors, the redness may be harder to see, or it may appear more purple or dark brown.
 Occasionally, red streaks may radiate outward on the skin from the site of the cellulitis.
 Vesicles (small blisters) or pustules (small pus-filled lesions) may be present.

 Cellulitis may occur with swollen lymph nodes.
 Fever and chills are common.

 There are no self-care treatments for cellulitis.
 See your baby’s medical professional immediately, or take them to urgent care or the emergency room.